 While both practices are valid ways to engage employees, there are distinct differences between coaching and mentorship.
 Keep reading to learn what makes these two practices different and to learn which one might be best for your organization or career path.

-While there are many definitions, coaching generally refers to the process of assisting individuals in achieving explicit goals for greater results in their personal and professional lives.
-The main dynamic of a coaching relationship involves the coach and the coach-ee setting goals and using different methods to act upon those goals.
+While there are many definitions, coaching generally refers to the process of assisting individuals in achieving tangible and intangible goals for greater results in their personal and professional lives.
+The main dynamic of a coaching relationship involves the coach and the coach-ee discussing goals and using different methods to align their thoughts and behaviors with said goals.

 There are multiple ways to achieve the goals outlined by a coaching relationship.
 Some coaching platforms use in-person training exercises, others use written exchanges, and still others employ thought management techniques.
-The common denominator is that all of these methods are designed to tackle previously decided upon goals.
+The common denominator is that all of these methods are designed to help you achieve what you truly want.

 Similar to coaching, mentorship involves a relationship between a trainer and a trainee.
 Mentors are individuals whom mentees can look up to and whose behavior they can model in order to achieve greater success.
 The basis of a mentorship involves a close relationship, a secure mentoring environment and a deep connection between both individuals that creates a foundation of trust and understanding.